jcdino/Facial-Recognition-for-Obscured-Faces/README.md

 ![그림1](https://user-images.githubusercontent.com/90415099/147800943-46cd4f1e-f71e-4ce0-9a83-a62ea35dea7f.png)
 ## Process
 ### 1. Accessory Detector
 The model identifies the accessory the user is wearing.
-The model uses the MobileNet V2 architecture with a new head layer.
-The weights of architecture is set as the weights of the ImageNet.
-Fine tuning, which freezes the convolutional base and training the classifier, is used to decide the weights of the head layer.
+The model used the MobileNet V2 architecture with the weights of ImageNet.
+Fine tunined the model so that it only classifies the wanted accessories.
 ![그림2](https://user-images.githubusercontent.com/90415099/147801268-ea5968d2-75d4-419a-9ac4-b3ad9731214f.png)
 ### 2. Face Recognizer
-The model used for facial recognition is trained with the images of the registered users.
-The 128-D embeddings of the images are extracted and used to decide the embeddings for each user.
-This is done by using the triplet loss function. the model determines the identifies the person in the input image by comparing the embeddings of the input image and the data of the registered users,
+ResNet10 is used for face detection and FaceNet is used for facial recognition.
+FaceNet is trained with the images of the registered users.
+The 128-D embeddings extracted from the face on each image which are used to determine the features of each user.
+This is done by using the triplet loss function.
+The model determines the identifies the person in the input image by comparing their embeddings and the features of the registered users,
 ![그림3](https://user-images.githubusercontent.com/90415099/147801667-e689abcc-f5a4-4cfb-91bb-0e22ffbc7960.png)
 ### 3. Image Composition
 If the face of the input image is covered by an accessory, the accuracy of the facial recognition is returned low.
 The image composition process resolves this problem by recreating the face of the input image into an uncovered face.
 The given graphs compares two situations: compositing images with the same user’s image and a different user’s image.
 The graphs show that compositing the image with the same user gives a higher accuracy.